Skip to content

 View object details

-With your cursor inside an identifier, right click and select Snowflake: View Object Details to navigate to the object in the database explorer.
+With your cursor inside an identifier, right click and select Snowflake: View Object Details to view details for that object.

 Accounts & Sessions